lgiordani/postage/README.md

 The last available decorator is `MessageHandlerFullBody` that passes to the decorated method or class the full body of the incoming message instead that only the value of the `content` key like `MessageHandler` and `RpcHandler` do.

+### Default handlers

+`MessageProcessor` objects define two default message handlers to process incoming command `quit` and command `restart`.
+The first, as you can easily guess from the name, makes the component quit; actually it makes the consumer stop consuming messages and the microthread quit, so the program executes the code you put after the scheduler loop.
+If you put no code, the program just exits.
+The second command makes the component restart, i.e. it replaces itself with a new execution of the same program.
+This makes very easy to update running systems; just replace the code and send a `restart` to your components.